Last updated on October 10, 2025 4:39 am

 Craftsman manual hand drill

-Cast steel and ABS construction.- A double-pinion design with a dual-gear mesh drive allows for smooth operation.
+Cast steel and ABS construction.- A double-pinion design with a dual-gear mesh drive facilitates smooth operation.

-- Smart key chuck design allows you to secure chuck easily even without direct handling.
+- Smart key chuck design lets you secure chuck easily even without direct handling.

 - The gear slips sometimes.